Continuing Education

 Opportunities for Mental Health Providers to expand their knowledge and earn continuing education credits.

-***There are no further continuing education opportunities for 2024.
-We are currently working on plans for continuing education options in 2025.
-The best way to stay updated on future continuing education opportunities is to subscribe to Michelle’s Monthly Email Newsletter.
+**The best way to stay updated on future continuing education opportunities is to subscribe to Michelle’s Monthly Email Newsletter.**

 Religious Trauma.
 Spiritual Abuse.
 High-control Religion.
 Learn how to recognize the impacts and support those who have been harmed.

-Documentaries have shed light on the behind-the-scenes of various religious groups.
+An ever-growing number of documentaries have shed light on the behind-the-scenes of various religious groups.
 Podcasts have allowed survivors of spiritual abuse to share their stories in unprecedented ways.
 National news stories have made it clear that traumatic abuse has been occurring for years in some of the most well-known religious settings.

 Folks are becoming more aware of the impacts that high-control religious groups can have on those involved.
 People who have been impacted are seeking support from mental health providers in growing numbers.
 You may have even had the topic arise with clients, and weren’t quite sure how to handle their concerns.